 Nerve and muscle effects are frustrating, yet in most cases they are not serious if caught early.
-They are usually short term and will get better after treatment is done.
+They are usually short term and will get better after treatment ends.
 Still, it’s important to tell your doctor about any nerve or muscle symptoms right away.
 They can get worse and become quite painful if left untreated.
 Your doctor might want to stop the chemo for a while or offer you treatment to ease these symptoms.

 Caution and common sense can help you deal with nerve and muscle problems.
+Follow these tips: